In this in-depth Capital One Shopping review I’ll explain:

 Capital One Shopping offers multiple ways to help save money, including price comparison, automated coupon codes and cash-back.
-While not as well-known, it also has a valuable “Exclusive Deals” feature that stood out in our testing as one of the best cash-back tools we’ve ever used.
+While not as well-known, it also has a valuable “Exclusive Deals” feature that stood out in our testing as one of the best cash-back apps or tools we’ve ever used.

 #1.
 Exclusive Deals

 Exclusive Deals are bonus rates at specific merchants that you’ve previously visited.
 For example, let’s say you visit Macys.com and browse items but do not actually buy anything.
 The next day, you might get an Exclusive Deal on a purchase at Macy’s.

 This is made possible by the fact that when you install the browser extension, you’re required to allow it to track the websites you visit.
 We’ll cover safety and privacy concerns in more detail later in this review, but from a savings standpoint, these offers are among the best we’ve ever seen on a cash-back platform.

 These deals are usually (but not always) sent the day after you visit a website, and only if you didn’t make a purchase.
 In my experience, they most often appear for Capital One Shopping’s featured partners.

 To locate Exclusive Deals, open the Capital One Shopping website or app, click “My Rewards & Savings,” and then click “Discover.”

 In my case, I had visited both the Saks Fifth Avenue and Macy’s websites while looking for a new hoodie.
 The next day, after not making a purchase, I got the offers pictured above from Capital One Shopping.

 Here’s the kicker: these massive cash-back rates are for your entire purchase, not just the individual item.
 You don’t even have to purchase the advertised item to get the promo rate on your transaction.